sodiumsun/snackcache/README.md

 ## Overview

 SnackCache **reduces your LLM API costs** by caching responses locally.
-Repeated prompts return instantly—no API call, no charge.
+Repeated prompts return instantly - no API call, no charge.

 It also **saves ~11% on tokens** by normalizing prompts before sending them upstream (collapsing whitespace, standardizing formatting).